Marion woman shoots, kills 19-year-old who broke into home

 The alarm company made contact with the homeowner, who is in her late 80s and lives by herself.
 They called officers in Marion and Crittenden County, who responded.

-The woman told authorities she called out to the intruder and ordered him to leave her home.
-She said he advanced toward her and that’s when she shot him in self-defense.
+The woman told authorities she called out to the intruder who forcefully entered the home and ordered him to leave her home.
+She said he advanced toward her and that's when she shot him in self-defense.

+"Of course it makes you be a little more concerned about your neighborhood if have people that are breaking into homes," said John Rimmer.

 Cody Smith, of Marion, was killed.